seurat-atreides/bvg-sensor/README.md

 During testing I found that the API frequently becomes unavailable, possibly to keep the amount of requests low.
 Therefore this component keeps a local copy of the data (90 minutes).
 The local data will only be used while "offline" and is refreshed as soon as the API endpoint becomes available again.

-You can check the status of the API Endpoint here: https://status.transport.rest/784879513
+You can check the status of the API Endpoint here: [BVG Rest Endpoint Status](https://stats.uptimerobot.com/57wNLs39M/784879513)

 This component uses the API provided by the [v5.bvg.transport.rest](https://v5.bvg.transport.rest).

 Read the [REST API documentation](https://v5.bvg.transport.rest/api.html).

 # Characteristics
-This sensor will pull departure information for a particular travel direction from the [v5.bvg.transport.rest API](https://v5.bvg.transport.rest/).
+This sensor will pull departure information for a particular travel direction from the [v5.bvg.transport.rest API](https://v5.bvg.transport.rest/).<br>
 This information contains all departures for the stop/station and travel direction of interest.
 It spans a period of 60 min. (default) and is stored in a file: <file_path>/bvg_<stop_id>.
-If the REST API is unavailable the local file will be used as the source of data.
+If the REST API is unavailable the local file will be used as the source of data.<br>

 # Installation
 Create a ``custom_components`` subdirectory inside your Home Assistant ``/config`` folder.